By Alifiya Calcuttawala

 WIND (PM): 30kn SE– TEMP.
 (PM): 2ºC (partially cloudy)

 After a wonderful breakfast, we got prepared for our first continental landing!
-It was at the argentinian base “Brown”, named after the Father of the Argentinian Navy, the irish Admiral Guillermo Brown.
+It was at the Argentinian base “Brown”, named after the Father of the Argentinian Navy, the Irish Admiral Guillermo Brown.
 Half of the group went on Zodiac cruising and the other half landed, taking turns afterwards.
-The scenical view, for those onland, delivered to some of us a couple of glaciar breakings, while the others spent some time sledging on improvised tracks.
-Sarah received us on the top of a little cliff, showing us, for the first time, a Deschampsia antarctica, one of the two native flowered plant species.
-She found also some larvaes from a “wingless fly”, Belgica antarctica, very tiny, under the rocks.
+The scenic view, for that on land, delivered to some of us a couple of glacier breakings, while the others spent some time sledging on improvised tracks.
+Sarah received us on the top of a little cliff, showing us, for the first time, a Deschampsia Antarctica, one of the two native flowered plant species.
+She found also some larvae from a “wingless fly”, Belgica Antarctica, very tiny, under the rocks.
 During the zodiacs cruises around the Paradise Bay.
 We make use of all the information we had from the previous geology lecture and H-ice-story recap from the night before.

-Slowly, the cloudy sky opened, letting wonderful warm sunrays to reach our faces.
-And during this so nice feeling, a new smell, that came from the Ushuaia, revealed a surprise, an “asado” (barbecqued meat) was being prepared: the ship has its own “parrilla” (where it was prepared).
+Slowly, the cloudy sky opened, letting wonderful warm sun rays to reach our faces.
+And during this so nice feeling, a new smell, that came revealed a surprise, an “asado” (barbequed meat) was being prepared: the ship has its own “parrilla” (where it was prepared).

-As we sailed to Foyn Harbour, in between clouds and rain, qe get to spot many Humpback whales, in different groups, showing us most of their physical displays, almost evreywhere.
+As we sailed to Foyn Harbour, in between clouds and rain, we get to spot many Humpback whales, in different groups, showing us most of their physical displays, almost everywhere.
 The ship sailed in circles to let us keep on this observation activity.
 Zodiac sailing was possible, so we took turns for it.

 More humpback whales, fur seals and icebergs.
-The staff showed us a 1915 shipwreck: the Governoren whalers ship.
-The stern was submerged, what it was still possible to see the wooden deck, some barrles and the exploding harpoons.
+The staff showed us a 1915 shipwreck: the Governoren whaler’s ship.
+The stern was submerged, what it was still possible to see the wooden deck, some barrels and the exploding harpoons.
 It was incredibly preserved.
-Between snow and more whales, we returned to the ship to have a hot chocolate.
-After we regained some energy, we had a short recap about tomorrow’s experience, and the necessary briefing for the expected sailing.
-After dinner some remained in the bar, and the exhausted went early to bed.
+Between the snow and more whales, we returned to the ship to have a hot chocolate.
+After we regained some energy, we had a short recap of tomorrow’s experience and the necessary briefing for the expected sailing.
+After dinner, some remained in the bar, and the exhausted went early to bed.